hucik14/rational-linkages/README.md

 ## Intallation instuctions

-Recommended Python version is **3.11** (3.10 or higher are supported), when it provides the smoothest plotting.
-It is also the version used for development.
+Recommended Python version is **3.11**, when it provides the smoothest plotting (but 3.10 or higher are supported).
+Python 3.11 is also the version used for development.

 ### Install from PyPI